velocify/angular-styleguide/a1/README.md

       $routeProvider
           .when('/avengers', {
               templateUrl: 'avengers.html',
-              controller: 'AvengersController',
+              controller: 'avengersCtrl',
               controllerAs: 'vm',
               resolve: {
-                  moviesPrepService: moviesPrepService
+                moviesPrepSvc: moviesPrepSvc
               }
           });
   }

-  function moviesPrepService(movieService) {
+  function moviesPrepSvc(movieSvc) {
-      return movieService.getMovies();
+      return movieSvc.getMovies();
   }

   // avengers.js
   angular
       .module('app')
-      .controller('AvengersController', AvengersController);
+      .controller('avengersCtrl', avengersCtrl);

-  AvengersController.$inject = ['moviesPrepService'];
+  avengersCtrl.$inject = ['moviesPrepSvc'];
-  function AvengersController(moviesPrepService) {
+  function avengersCtrl(moviesPrepSvc) {
         var vm = this;
-        vm.movies = moviesPrepService.movies;
+        vm.movies = moviesPrepSvc.movies;
   }
   ```
-    Note: The code example's dependency on `movieService` is not minification safe on its own.
+    Note: The code example's dependency on `movieSvc` is not minification safe on its own.
 For details on how to make this code minification safe, see the sections on [dependency injection](#manual-annotating-for-dependency-injection) and on [minification and annotation](#minification-and-annotation).

 **[Back to top](#table-of-contents)**